hpe-storage/scod/docs/filex_csi_driver/deployment.md

 - See [Red Hat OpenShift](../partners/redhat_openshift/index.md) in the partner ecosystem section -->
-During the beta, it's only possible to sideload the HPE GreenLake for File Storage CSI Operator using the Operator SDK.
+During the beta, it's possible to sideload the HPE GreenLake for File Storage CSI Operator using the Operator SDK.

 The installation procedures assumes the "hpe-storage" `Namespace` exists: